 Applicants must prove not only ownership of property, but primary residency at the time of the storm.
 Secondary or vacation homes are not eligible for assistance through this program.
 PRDOH will work to reasonably accommodate households with non-traditional documentation validating both ownership and residency.
 Documentation used to verify a primary residence may include a variety of documentation including, but not limited to, tax returns, homestead exemptions, driver's licenses, and utility bills when used in conjunction with other documents.
 Applicants may be required to prove primary residency by providing documentation validating occupancy for consecutive weeks and/or months leading up the time of the storm.
 To the extent possible, PRDOH will validate ownership and/or primary residency through electronic verification utilizing locally or federally maintained registries.
-After conducting a due-diligence process, which may include efforts to clarify title, the program may also allow alternative methods for documenting ownership, including an affidavit process.
+After conducting a due-diligence process, which may include efforts to clarify title, the R3 Program may also allow alternative methods for documenting ownership, including an affidavit process.
+As needed, the Program will refer applicants to the Title Clearance Program for support in obtaining clear title.
 Specific procedures and documentation will be outlined in the program implementation guide and further communicated to program applicants upon implementation of the program.